Justin1Thom1/Lux-Mirror-Timestamped-Seal/README.md

 # Lux Mirror™ — Timestamped IP Mirror

 This repository is a **public cryptographic timestamp seal** of the original, sovereign intellectual property system known as **Lux Mirror™**.
 Its sole purpose is to serve as an immutable proof of authorship and originality for the finalized architecture, without disclosing the private technical system.
+“Download the Lux Mirror™ engine via the Releases tab”

 ---